Quantum-Centric Algorithm for Sample-Based Krylov Diagonalization: Introduction

 \section{Introduction}

+{ \thefootnote \footnote{{This manuscript has been authored by UT-Battelle, LLC, under Contract No.~DE-AC0500OR22725 with the U.S.~Department of Energy.
+The United States Government retains and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for the United States Government purposes.
+The Department of Energy will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan.}}}

-A significant bottleneck for many computations in physics and chemistry is the efficient estimation of the low-energy spectrum of quantum systems.
-Fault-tolerant quantum algorithms for this task have been widely touted with the potential to offer advantage over classical methods.
-The most well-known, quantum phase estimation, requires deep quantum circuits and cannot be executed on pre-fault-tolerant devices~\cite{kitaev1995quantum}.
-An alternative with short-depth circuits, the variational quantum eigensolver~\cite{peruzzo2014variational} requires parametric optimization and stochastic estimation of complex observables, which limits their scaling because of prohibitive runtime connected to the large number of measurements~\cite{wecker2015progress, cerezo2021variational, larocca2024review}.
-Thus, new algorithms are needed for efficiently estimating the spectral properties of physical systems on current quantum computers.
+A significant bottleneck in physics and chemistry is the efficient estimation of the low-energy spectrum of quantum systems.
+Fault-tolerant quantum algorithms, including phase estimation, promise advantages over classical methods for this task, but require circuit depths beyond the reach of pre-fault-tolerant devices~\cite{kitaev1995quantum}.
+Shallow circuit approaches such as the variational quantum eigensolver~\cite{peruzzo2014variational} are more hardware-efficient, but they rely on parametric optimization and stochastic estimation of complex observables, which limits their scaling because of prohibitive runtime connected to the large number of measurements~\cite{wecker2015progress, cerezo2021variational, larocca2024review}.
+This motivates the development of new quantum algorithms that can estimate the spectral properties of physical systems on current quantum computers.